How big is the Mexico earthquake? According to the National Seismological Service - ExBulletin

 Seismic activity is caused by the collision and friction of tectonic plates covering areas such as Chiapas, Guerrero, Oaxaca, Michoacán, Colima, Jalisco, southern Veracruz, Tlaxcala, Morelos, Puebla, Nuevo León, Sonora, Baia California, and the State of Mexico. ….. from Mexico.

-The last aftershock occurred in Mexico on Sunday, July 2, at 4:56 am northeast of Union Hidalgo, Oaxaca, with a magnitude of 3.6 on the Richter scale and a depth of 5.3 kilometers.
+The last hit to Mexico occurred on July 5th southwest of Ahom, Sinaloa but at 4.33pm with a magnitude of 3.9 and a depth of 2.5km.

 Ring of Fire: Why do earthquakes occur in Mexico?